Photo © wistechcolleges 2012 via Flickr

 The Job Creation and Retention Trust Board of Trustees is composed of nine members.

-JCRT Board of Trustees responsibilities will involve managing the JCRT fund, working with OSPCD staff to implement workforce development strategies outlined in the Talent Equity Playbook, target industry sectors and resident demographics of interest for job training programs, solicit project proposals, and funding workforce development training programs in accordance with the ordinance.
+JCRT Board of Trustees responsibilities involve managing the JCRT fund, working with OSPCD staff to implement workforce development strategies outlined in the Talent Equity Playbook, target industry sectors and resident demographics of interest for job training programs, solicit project proposals, and funding workforce development training programs in accordance with the ordinance.

 The JCRT Board of Trustees will be comprised of the following representatives and terms: